CrommVardek/polk-auction-core/README.md

 Note: nodes that are running from a new volume will need quite some time to update the blockchain until its current head block.
 If you wish to use the sidecar API with an up-to-date node, change the `SAS_SUBSTRATE_WS_URL` parameter in the docker-compose files ([kusama docker-compose](./docker/kusama/docker-compose.yml), [polkadot docker-compose](./docker/polkadot/docker-compose.yml)) to another node endpoint.

  - Create the volume if it does not exist already :

 `docker volume create polkadot-node`

+- Create the network if it does not exist already :

+`docker network create polkadot`

  - Update and run the containers